browserengineering/book/book/animations.md

 certain kinds of clip animations as well.
 Adding threaded animations to our browser is left as an exercise at the end of this chapter.

-It's common to hear people use "composited" and "threaded" as synonyms, however.
+Nevertheless, itt's common to hear people use "composited" and "threaded" as synonyms.
 That's because in most browsers, compositing is a *prerequisite* for threading.
 The reason is that if you're going to animate efficiently, you usually need to composite a texture anyway, and plumbing animations on GPU textures is much easier to express in a browser than an animation on "part of a display list".

 That being said, it's not impossible to animate display lists, and some browsers have attempted it.
 For example, one aim of the [WebRender] project at Mozilla